 The recombinant enzyme drug Fabrazyme® (agalsidase beta, Sanofi-Genzyme) was approved for treatment of Fabry disease by the European Medicines Agency in August 2001 and by the FDA in April 2003.
 The drug Replagal (agalsidase alfa, Takeda-Shire) was approved for clinical use by the European Medicines Agency in August 2001.
 PRX-102 (pegunigalsidase alfa, Protalix Biotherapeutics) is in phase 3 testing, while Moss-aGal (agalsidase alfa, Greenovation Biotech GmbH) is in phase 2 testing.

-Gaucher’s disease is an autosomal recessive disease due to mutations occurring in the GBA gene that encodes the enzyme beta glucocerebrosidase, which breaks down the lipid glucocerebroside in lysosomes.
+Gaucher disease is an autosomal recessive disease caused by mutations occurring in the GBA gene that encodes the enzyme beta glucocerebrosidase, which breaks down the lipid glucocerebroside in lysosomes.
 Gaucher disease is diagnosed in three forms: type 1, also called non-neuronopathic Gaucher disease because the brain and spinal cord are usually not affected; type 2, which affects the nervous system and usually causes life-threatening medical problems beginning in infancy; and type 3, which also affects the nervous system but it tends to worsen more slowly than type 2.
-Signs and symptoms include hepatomegaly and splenomegaly, joint pain, neurological issues and osteoporosis.
+Signs and symptoms include hepatomegaly and splenomegaly, joint pain, neurological issues, and osteoporosis.

 Gaucher disease type 1 occurs much more frequently in Ashkenazi Jews and is the type of Gaucher most often diagnosed in North America and Europe.
-Here the prevalence is about 1 in 50,000 in these regions.
+In these regions, the prevalence is about 1 in 50,000.
 Types 2 and 3 are more usually found in non-Western populations but are rarer, with a prevalence of about 1 in one million people.